-AI in education is an intriguing yet complicated topic, especially for a stand-alone AI-powered education system.
 This work is a pioneering exploration of an LLM-powered intelligent tutoring system, with an emphasis on the possibility of employing LLMs to complete complex and dynamic long-term interactions.
 The proposed system, \modelname, can satisfactorily complete the core functions of an intelligent tutoring system.
 As ablation study shows, the three-process system design provides unique benefit in ensuring the stability and consistency of the system behavior, meanwhile maintaining flexibility and adaptiveness with the designed mechanism.
-Although our evaluation reveals mechanism of the adaptive behaviors and proves the advantage of memory mechanism and process design in long-term interaction, we acknowledge that comprehensively evaluating an intelligent tutoring system is far more tricky.
-In addition to the ongoing debate and discussion about what makes good education~\cite{Graesser1995CollaborativeDP, cohen1982educational}.
+Although our evaluation reveals the advantage of memory mechanism and process design in long-term interaction, we acknowledge that comprehensively evaluating an intelligent tutoring system is far more tricky~\cite{Graesser1995CollaborativeDP, cohen1982educational}.
 It is also important to design more standard metrics for interactive systems in the era of LLMs.
 The system also faces concerns unique to LLMS, such as the validity of generated education content and the potential bias from training data~\cite{feng-etal-2023-pretraining, nozza-etal-2022-pipelines}, which might be mitigated by domain-specific fine-tuning and retrieval-augmented fact-checking.
 Despite that, this work proposes a meaningful application of chaining LLMs in the educational process, which might inspire future efforts in employing LLMs to build more interactive and reflective systems.

-Therefore, one important direction for future work is to incorporate more techniques to avoid hallucination and mitigate bias in LLMs, for instance, through domain-specific fine-tuning and search-engine-based fact-checking.
-As for evaluation, apart from potential falsehood and bias, we observe that properly evaluating multi-turn conversation is in itself a topic worth investigating.
-More standard metrics should be developed other than human evaluation which is rather subjective.
-Despite that, as a first approach in chaining LLMs to build a full-fledged intelligent tutoring system, this work demonstrates the promising application of a pure LLM-based purposeful interaction system based on reflection and memory mechanism, which might inspire future efforts in employing LLMs to build increasingly interactive and reflective systems.